robertlestak/stackver/README.md

 $ stackver -f stack.yaml -o yaml > stack.yaml
 ```

-If `-f` is a directory, `stackver` will recursively search for all `.yaml` and `.json` files and evaluate them all.
+If `-f` is a directory, `stackver` will search for all `.yaml` and `.json` files and evaluate them all.
 When in directory mode, if an argument is passed, it will be used as the output directory.
 For example:

 ```bash
 $ stackver -f stack -o yaml stack-reports